Quickstart: Collector for application data using Docker

 5

-If you do not see this output, or the request hangs, then something is blocking gRPC traffic from transiting your network to ours.
-Please ensure that any proxies are passing through the lightstep-access-token header.
+If you do not see this output, or the request hangs, then something is blocking HTTP2 traffic from transiting your network to ours.

-Alternately, you can also try emitting a single span to your project using the otel-cli tool.
-We have an example image and commands for running the CLI tool in Kubernetes and Docker on GitHub.
+Alternatively, to exercise the full gRPC request/response cycle, you can try emitting a single span to your project using the otel-cli tool.
+Refer to this example image and commands for running the CLI tool in Kubernetes and Docker on GitHub.
 Only send test spans to a non-production project.

 For additional troubleshooting recommendations, see Troubleshooting Missing Data in Cloud Observability.